gepheum/skir-python-gen/README.md

 # }

 # The dense JSON flavor is the flavor you should pick if you intend to
 # deserialize the value in the future.
-Soia allows fields to be renamed, and
+Skir allows fields to be renamed, and
 # because fields names are not part of the dense JSON, renaming a field does
 # not prevent you from deserializing the value.
 # You should pick the readable flavor mostly for debugging purposes.